benaug/Random-Thin-Marginal/README.md

 These are more limited (e.g., no habitat mask, density covariates), but can be modified.

-Analogous repositories in the "Marginal Unmarked Trilogy" can be found here:
+Analogous repositories for different combinations of marked and unmarked data types can be found here:

 Unmarked SCR: https://github.com/benaug/Unmarked-SCR-Marginal

 Spatial mark-resight: https://github.com/benaug/Spatial-Mark-Resight-Marginal

+SCR with integrated occupancy data: https://github.com/benaug/SCR_Dcov_IntegratedOccupancy